organisciak/dissertation/document/5_design_objective.md

 [^crowdybackend]: https://github.com/organisciak/crowdy-backend

-### Tagging

 ## Experiment #1: Relevance Judgments

-TODO note kazai finding that it's better to randomly order the results

 Lowering the barrier to custom evaluation is one of the most important uses of crowdsourcing for information retrieval research.
-While production systems benefit from actual humans in the machine to identify topics and correct algorithmic quirks^[TODO cite Twitter, Google, Bing], research aiming to improve pure information retrieval performance still needs ways to appropriately evaluate different models and approaches.
+While production systems benefit from actual humans in the machine to identify topics and correct algorithmic quirks, research aiming to improve pure information retrieval performance still needs ways to appropriately evaluate different models and approaches.
-Paid crowdsourcing platforms offer a way to tap into large and diverse groups of people for relevance judgments, making custom evaluation datasets -- and subsequently research over novel corpora -- greatly more accessible.^[Previously]
+Paid crowdsourcing platforms offer a way to tap into large and diverse groups of people for relevance judgments, making custom evaluation datasets -- and subsequently research over novel corpora -- greatly more accessible.[^Previously]

-^[Previously]: The role and value of crowdsourcing for information retrieval evaluation was discussed at length in the previous chapter.
+[^Previously]: The role and value of crowdsourcing for information retrieval evaluation was discussed at length in the previous chapter.
   For brevity, it is only lightly recalled here.

-To judge the effect of design manipulations on relevant judgment collection, a set of experiments were set up for image information retrieval results.
+Continuing from the previous chapter's look at contribution behaviours and post-collection indicators of quality for relevance judgments, this chapter judges the effects of collection-design manipulations for image information retrieval results.

-### Related Work

 ### Data

-The dataset being evaluated consisted of XXX^[TODO] query -- image document pairs, evaluating 20 results each^[TODO confirm] for 15 queries, against a corpus of 185.6k documents from image-sharing social network Pinterest.
+The dataset being evaluated consists of 389 query--image document pairs, evaluating 30 results each for 13 queries^[With one result removed for sensitive content.], against a corpus of $185.6k$ documents from image-sharing social network Pinterest.
 All the data, control and experiments, were collected specifically for this study, allowing for a fair comparison of design manipulations against a baseline that was competently implemented.

 This section details the process of developing the test corpus.
 Basically, the process was as follows:
- - Collecting a large randomized sample of documents from Pinterest (_pins_).
+ - Collecting a large randomized sample of image documents from Pinterest (_pins_).
  - Sampling realistic queries, collected from Pinterest's query auto-suggestions.
  - Implementing a retrieval system with the sampled documents, and retrieving results against the sampled queries.

- The retrieval results are used for measuring the efficacy of
+ The retrieval results are used for measuring the efficacy of different designs for collecting relevance judgments.
+ As such, there was a desire for some heterogeneity in the results, which motivated the creation of a custom sample.
+ With over 200 million documents, it was worried that the alternate approach of scraping _all_ the results from Pinterest's own search system would results in a set highly skewed toward very relevant documents, making it difficult to separate a signal in the experiment.

 <!-- What is pinterest -->
 \newthought{Pinterest is a social network} centered on the saving, sharing, and curation of online images